-In summary, these namelists should be modified:
+In summary, these namelist entries should be modified:

-'''

-start, end: start and end times for restart model integration logical to indicate whether the run is a restart or not
+start, end: start and end times for restart model integration restart: logical to indicate whether the run is a restart or not

-'''

-If the history and restart intervals are changed in a restart run, and the outcome isn't what is expected to be, use namelist 'override restart timers = .true.'.
+If the history and restart intervals are changed in a restart run, and the outcome isn't what is expected to be, use namelist 'override_restart_timers = .true.'.

-'''

-If history output is desired at the time of restart, use namelist 'write hist at 0h rst = .true.'
+If history output is desired at the time of restart, use namelist 'write_hist_at_Oh_rst = .true.'

-'''

-Hint: Typically the restart file is a lot bigger in size than the history file, hence one may find that it is even ok to write a single model history output time to a file in netCDF format (frame_per_outfile=1), but it may fail to write a restart file.
-This is because the basic netCDF file support is only 2Gb.
+Hint: Typically the restart file is several times the size of the history file, hence one may find that it is even ok to write a single model history output time to a file in netCDF format (frame_per_outfile=1), but it may fail to write a restart file.
+This is because the basic netCDF file support is only 2Gb (with WRF v3.9, this restriction is removed by default).
 There are two solutions to the problem.
 The first is to simply set the namelist option io_form_restart = 102 (instead of 2), and this will force the restart file to be written into multiple pieces, one per processor.
-As long as one restarts the model using the same number of processors, this option works well (and one should restart the model with the same number of processors in any case).
-The second solution is to recompile the code using the netCDF large file support option (see the section on "Installing WRF" in this chapter).
+As long as one restarts the model using the same number of processors in any case).
+The second solution is to recompile the code using the netCDF large file support option (for WRF versions before v3.9: see the section on "Installing WRF" in this chapter).